hdShang/arxiv-daily/docs/cs-CV/2025-12-03/papers/251203918v1-unimo-unifying-2d-video-and-3d-human-motion-with-an-autoregressive-f.md

 ---
 layout: default
-title: UniMo: Unifying 2D Video and 3D Human Motion with an Autoregressive Framework
+title: "UniMo: Unifying 2D Video and 3D Human Motion with an Autoregressive Framework"
 ---

 # UniMo: Unifying 2D Video and 3D Human Motion with an Autoregressive Framework